 Harris, W 2002, “Theatre of the arts,” in Theatre of the arts: Wilson Harris and the Caribbean, eds H. Maes-Jelinek and B. Ledent, New York: Rodopi, pp. 1-10.

 Hatcher, C 1989, “After Jonestown: survivors of Peoples Temple,” in The need for a second look at Jonestown, eds Rebecca Moore and Fielding M. McGehee III, Lewiston, Edwin Mellen Press, pp. 127-146.

-Jacobs, JL, Divine disenchantment: deconverting from new religions, Bloomington and Indianapolis, Indiana University Press.
+Jacobs, JL, Divine disenchantment: deconverting from new religions, Bloomington and Indianapolis, University of Indiana Press.

 Kohl, LK 2010, Jonestown survivor: an insider’s look.
 New York: IUniverse.

 Lambrev, G 2009, Dogstar and poems from other planets, Berkeley, Beatitude Press.

 Langone, M 1993, ed Recovery from cults: help for victims of psychological and spiritual abuse, New York and London: W. W. Norton.